CICHLIDS FOR YOUR AQUARIUM

 CICHLIDS

-There are over 160 genera and more than 900 species of Cichlids [photos], with newly discovered species reported on a regular basis.
-This group offers a huge diversity of color, behavior, size, and body shape.� Cichlids are widespread throughout the world, including Africa, South America, Asia, �Central America, and even North America.� All these Cichlids come from only one family, Cichlidae, and thus are separated in this book by the geographical area from which they are found. �Most Cichlids kept in captivity come from the Great African Rift Lakes, Lake Malawi or Lake Tanganyika; various African rivers, the Amazon Basin in South America, or Central America.
+This group exhibits a vast diversity of color, behavior, size, and body shape.
+Cichlids are found across the world, including Africa, South America, Asia, Central America, and even North America.
+All Cichlids belong to a single family, Cichlidae, and in this book, they are classified by their geographical origins.
+Most Cichlids kept in captivity come from the Great African Rift Lakes, Lake Malawi or Lake Tanganyika; various African rivers, the Amazon Basin in South America, or Central America.

 SOCIAL BEHAVIOR